March 24, 2023

 Please note, these warning letters are usually sent to the company's registered office address, as detailed on Companies House.
 Therefore, it is important to keep Companies House updated in relation to a change of address.
 Also, some companies use their accountant or other professional adviser's address, so it is important for company owners to check with their advisers in respect of any correspondence.

-The first gazette strike off notice
+The first gazette notice for compulsory strike off

 If following these warning letters, Companies House does not receive a response or action in connection with the issues detailed, then they will issue the 'first gazette strike off notice'.
 This states that the company has two months before it will be struck off the register at Companies House and legally dissolved.